kediamanav/Quoranalysis/README.md

 ## Instructions to use

+### Individual Features
+* Each feature has a separate module.
+There are 5 features in total - Humor, Satire, Detailed, Inappropriate, and Readability.
+* To run individual modules, go to the corresponding folder and run their python scripts.

 ### WebApp
 * WebApp is a great visualization tool of our innovation.
 It has been built using [Python Flask Framework](http://code.tutsplus.com/tutorials/creating-a-web-app-from-scratch-using-python-flask-and-mysql--cms-22972) and [D3 Library of Javascript] (https://d3js.org/).
 * Copy the WebApp folder to the mentioned location using ```cp Quoranalysis/WepApp /var/www/html/``` and then run ```python run.py```.
 This will run the python server which will serve the requests.